Did you once think that monetizing your blog meant slapping up spammy ads?

 Over the last several years, sites like Kickstarter have changed the face of raising capital for new products and startups.
 People are using sites like GoFundMe to ask for money to help them in a variety of situations.

 Remember the old days of landing on someone’s blog and having the blogger ask for donations to keep it going?
 Or maybe they requested you buy them a cup of coffee or a beer if you liked the content.
-We even have something like this still on our site as I occasionally get someone who wants to know how they can thank us for a post that really helped them
+Some bloggers still do that.

 How to Accept Donations